archdroid-org/archdroid-org.github.io/README.md

 ## Local Build Quick-start Guide

 - Install `ruby` and `yarn`
-- Use the automatic setup via `setup.sh`
+- Use the automatic setup via `site setup`

 or manually: